godiagonal/browser-synth/README.md

 # Browser Synth
 A simple synthesizer created using the Web Audio API.
+All sounds are created using programmed oscillators - no samples used!

 Live site: http://godiagonal.com/synth/